tiepdotme/redant-home/services/solve-performance-problems.md

 subtitle_1: Do you feel like your website, app or platform isn’t keeping up or if you’ve been struggling with persistent performance issues - we can help you get unstuck.
-subtitle_2: Perhaps you’ve had a small tech team or it was created offshore - we can help you understand the challenges and make decisions to move forward.
+subtitle_2: Perhaps you’ve been using a small tech team or it was created offshore
+  - we can help you understand the challenges and make decisions to move forward.
 cta_button_title: Book your Performance Review
 service_title: Performance Review
 service_bulletpoints: